VitoMinheere/VitoMinheere/README.md

 ## Hello there.

-I am Vito Minheere, a Data Engineer/Developer focused on the Google Cloud Platform.
+I am Vito Minheere, a Backend Developer certified on the Google Cloud Platform.

-Currently employed as a Data Engineer at [Incentro NEXT](https://www.incentro.com/)
+Currently employed as a Python Consultant at [Codebeez](https://www.incentro.com/)

 ### What makes me tick?